 Election Day Voting

 On Election Day, voters must vote in the polling place assigned to their precinct.
 Find your assigned polling place here.
-The full list of precincts and Election Day polling places for the City of Tampa Municipal Election can be found here.
+The full list of precincts and Election Day polling places for the City of Tampa elections can be found here.
 Every election, we have to change the location of some of our polling places.
 To see which polling place locations have changed since 2018, click here.
 For more information about Election Day voting, click here.